paybyte-payment/paybyte-csharp-client-sdk/README.md

 # Getting started
 The C# SDK allowes you to accept Bitcoin payments from you C# .NET app using the SetGetGo REST API.
-The SDK has been designed to act as a wrapper for all the main SetGetGo functionalities, allowing the developer to focus on the actual purchasing flow rather than on speific details of the API interaction.
+The SDK has been designed to act as a wrapper for all the main SetGetGo functionalities, allowing the developer to focus on the actual purchasing flow rather than on the API's implementation details.

 The SDK is also available as a NuGet download from this URL:  [tbd]